The built-in Diskpart utility is a useful tool for correcting logical errors and restoring hard drives, flash drives, and other storage devices.

 In the windows that open, you should select a letter and the file system and disk size.
 By default, the system selects the maximum size, the letter, and the NTFS file system, so you can click “Next” in this item.

-How do I delete protected, active, and system partitions on my hard drive?
+How to delete protected, active, and system partitions on my hard drive?

 To delete hard disc partitions, you can use the functionality of the built-in Disk Management utility.
 You can right-click on the desired partition and select “Delete volume…”